-Designed by internationally prominent architect Antoine Predock to represent a town at the foot of a mountain, this dramatic building contains the collections of the American Heritage Center and the UW Art Museum.
+Designed by internationally prominent architect Antoine Predock to represent both an "archival mountain" and a town at the foot of the mountain, this dramatic building contains the collections of the American Heritage Center and the UW Art Museum.
 It is located at 2111 Willett Drive, just north of the Arena Auditorium and War Memorial Stadium.

 American Heritage Center

 The American Heritage Center (AHC) is the university’s repository of manuscripts collections, its rare books library, and its official archives.
 The Center is one of the largest and most consulted non-governmental repositories in the United States.
 In 2010 it was recognized as one of the most distinguished archives in the nation when it received the Society of American Archivists’ Distinguished Service Award.

 The Center places service to UW undergraduates, graduate students, and faculty as its highest priority.
 However, because the AHC’s collections are known worldwide, UW undergraduates using the Center’s holdings might be working alongside scholars from Japan or Nigeria or the producers of PBS’s American Experience.

 The AHC’s collections are of interest to far more than history majors.
 Each year Center archivists work with students in more than two dozen disciplines at UW: Art, African-American Studies, Agricultural Education, American Indian Studies, American Studies, Anthropology, Botany, Business Administration, Civil Engineering, Creative Writing, Energy Law, Geography and Recreation, History, International Studies, Lab School, English, Music, Nursing, Pharmacy, Political Science, Religious Studies, Secondary Education, Sociology, University Studies, Women’s Studies, Zoology.
 The AHC also works with a dozen public school classes annually.